 Curriculum Vitae

-I started to play around with embedded systems in 2020 and since them, I never stopped.
-I felt in love with the Linux operating systems and in 2021, I decided to start contributing to this exciting operating system.
-I contributed to a couple of open-source projects during my journey, but mostly I contribute to the Linux Kernel, especially the DRM subsystem.
+I started to play around with embedded systems in 2020 and since then, I never stopped.
+I fell in love with the Linux operating system and in 2021, I decided to start contributing to this exciting operating system.
+I contributed to a couple of open-source projects during my journey, but mostly I contributed to the Linux Kernel, especially the DRM subsystem.

-I still enjoy to work with embedded systems and I really like to program in Rust, C and C++.
-Moreover, on my spare time, I enjoy programming old-school embedded systems in assembly.
-I’m familiar to the x86, ARM and MIPS assembly.
+I still enjoy working with embedded systems and I really like to program in Rust, C, and C++.
+Moreover, in my spare time, I enjoy programming old-school embedded systems in assembly.
+I’m familiar with the x86, ARM, and MIPS assembly.

 I’m a Computer Engineering student at the São Carlos School of Engineering (EESC-USP).
 During my time at the university, I served as an Embedded Systems Monitor, and I’ve developed a research paper to analyze the application of Embedded Linux in soft real-time applications.

-Outside of computing, I enjoy listening to vinyls, playing board games, playing retro games and traveling.
+Outside of computing, I enjoy listening to vinyl, playing board games, playing retro games, and traveling.
 I love learning new things and teaching what I know to others.

 Education